Uladislao Silva

-Uladislao Silva (2 January 1840 – 3 October 1898) was a Bolivian military officer who was de facto President of Bolivia after becoming the head of the Government Junta installed in La Paz after the overthrow of Hilarión Daza.
-Silva was made Supreme Chief of the Junta on December 28, 1879.
+Uladislao Silva (2 January 1840 – 3 October 1898) was a Bolivian military officer who led the overthrow of President Hilarión Daza during the War of the Pacific and served as president of the junta of La Paz from 1879 to 1880.

 Early life and family

-Silva was born in La Paz to Pedro Juan Silva and Luisa Arancibia.
-From humble beginnings, he joined the Military College of La Paz.
-He would reach the rank of colonel in 1876 after participating in the mutiny in Santa Cruz de la Sierra during the coup that ousted Tomás Frías.
-He was married to Margarita Portillo on May 26, 1862.
+Uladislao Silva was born in La Paz to Pedro Juan Silva and Luisa Arancibia.
+He joined the Military College of La Paz and rose to the rank of colonel in 1876 after participating in a mutiny in Santa Cruz de la Sierra during the coup that ousted Tomás Frías.
+He was married to Margarita Portillo on 26 May 1862.

-Silva's rise in the military ranks was greatly due to his relationship with Agustín Morales, who served as President between 1871 and 1872.
-Silva served as aide-de-camp to Morales and was in the President's inner circle, always dining with him.
+Silva's rise in the military ranks was greatly due to his relationship with Agustín Morales, who served as president between 1871 and 1872.
+Silva served as aide-de-camp to Morales and was in the president's inner circle, always dining with him.